Art manifesto: The Metamodernist Manifesto (2011)

 The Metamodernist Manifesto was written by artist Luke Turner as "an exercise in simultaneously defining and embodying the metamodern spirit."
 The manifesto recognised "oscillation to be the natural order of the world" and called for an end to "the inertia resulting from a century of modernist ideological naivety and the cynical insincerity of its antonymous bastard child."
 Instead, Turner proposed metamodernism as "the mercurial condition between and beyond irony and sincerity, naivety and knowingness, relativism and truth, optimism and doubt, in pursuit of a plurality of disparate and elusive horizons," and concluded with a call to "go forth and oscillate!"
 The manifesto formed the basis of LaBeouf, Rönkkö & Turner's collaborative art practice, after the actor Shia LaBeouf reached out to Turner in early 2014 after reading the text.

+Manifesto: Association of Musical Marxists (2011)

+The Association of Musical Marxists (AMM) was founded by Andy Wilson and Ben Watson in 2010.
+The manifesto was published in 2011 as a critical response of their attendance and participation at a Historical Materialism conference.
+The AMM was closely tied to Unkant Publishing which was a radical imprint launched by its members.
+Following the disbanding of the AMM, Ben Watson continued the group's artistic ethos in which he sees little difference between improvising on an instrument and drawing, "it's all about tiny decisions made under the tension of knowing you're acting in public."